 We're testing a new way to do online services.
 Visit our Services Directory - use it and tell us what you think!

-Olmsted County Housing and Redevelopment Authority (OCHRA) is opening its Public Housing waiting list for two-bedrooms townhome units at 8:00 AM on Wednesday, July 10, 2019.
-The waiting list will close once we have received 300 pre-applications.
+The Olmsted County Housing and Redevelopment Authority (OCHRA) has closed its Public Housing waiting list for two-bedroom townhome units as of 12:00PM on Friday, July 12, 2019.
+OCHRA will no longer be accepting pre-applications for the two-bedroom waiting list.

 To provide Olmsted County residents opportunities to obtain quality, affordable housing.